kksgandhi/personal_site/designing for everyone.md

 [[design]]

-Designing for everyone means you please no one.
+Designing for everyone means you please no one. [[commercialism affects art]]